Organology: Harp Guitar "Relatives"

 While this term refers to a specific form of Edward Light instrument, I have long believed that it is also the term that should be used in the broader sense as a family name to include all the Light inventions and the many copies and variations by other makers.
 All appear to have been made in the 1798-1830 period, generally in London (the Levien in Paris).
 Edward Light was the original and most prolific inventor (his instruments being built by the shop of Barry), with competition from Clementi, Harley, Packer, Wheatstone, Ventura, and finally, Levien in Paris.

-The original "proto" harp-lute was named the "Harp-Guitar" and was a distinct new instrument with its own form and construction that borrowed its tuning not from the guitar, but from the English Guitar, a cittern-like instrument.
+The original "proto" harp-lute was named the "Harp-Guitar" and was a distinct new instrument with its own form and construction that borrowed its tuning not from the guitar, but from the guittar (English Guittar), a cittern-like instrument.
 Thus the harp-lutes had their own tuning and tradition of musical literature.

 See bottom of page for image copyright information